JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 Use the `decoration` keyword to specify one or more locations other than the default 0.5.

-The graphics environment provided by the `decorate` function is centered at each decoration point, and rotated to the slope of the shaft at that point.
+The graphics environment provided by the `decorate` function is centered at each decoration point in turn, and rotated to the slope of the shaft at that point.

 ```@example
 using Luxor